 Lantana plants can get large sometimes as tall as 5 ft. tall and wide.
 No pruning or deadheading is required, old blooms will expire followed by new ones week after week.
 Some contact with foliage may irritate persons that have sensitive skin.
 Or leave alone as they will fall off and continue blooming throughout the hot season.

 Most nurseries stores will carry these plants throughout the hot summer months.
 The Lantana is also commonly called a Shrub Verbena.
 All Lantanas’ are tough, resilient plants that thrive in hot weather and bloom profusely from spring until frost.
 Ask for them at your local retail nursery.

 The “Dallas Red Lantana” pictured below is a good plant choice for flowering color all summer long.
 In the southwest, they will last until late October and sometimes into early November.

 Buy Lantana Plants at Guzman’s Greenhouse

-These plants are easy and maintenance free.
+These plants are easy and maintenance-free.
 Once established they are drought-tolerant.
-The new old, rich orange, Dallas red and other bright-colored plants are perfect for summer color.
-Pictured below is the “Lantana camara Radiation.
+The rich orange, Dallas red and other bright-colored plants are perfect for summer color.
+Pictured below is the “Lantana Camara Radiation” Lantana.